-27.4.1 The Compliance Officer acts as the reference point for AML/CFT matters within the reporting institution.
+- 23.4.1 The Compliance Officer acts as the reference point for AML/CFT matters within the reporting institution. - 23.4.2 The Compliance Officer is required to be "fit and proper" to carry out his AML/CFT responsibilities effectively.

-- 27.4.2 The Compliance Officer must have sufficient stature, authority and seniority within the reporting institution to participate and be able to effectively influence decisions relating to AML/CFT. - 27.4.3 The Compliance Officer is required to be "fit and proper" to carry out his AML/CFT responsibilities effectively. - 27.4.4 For the purposes of Paragraph 27.4.3, "fit and proper" may include minimum criteria relating to: - (a) probity, personal integrity and reputation; and - (b) competency and capability. - 27.4.5 The Compliance Officer must have the necessary knowledge and expertise to effectively discharge his roles and responsibilities, including being informed of the latest developments in ML/TF techniques and the AML/CFT measures undertaken by the industry. - 27.4.6 Reporting institutions may encourage their Compliance Officer to pursue professional qualifications in AML/CFT so that they are able to carry out their obligations effectively. - 27.4.7 Reporting institutions are required to ensure that the roles and responsibilities of the Compliance Officer are clearly defined and documented. - 27.4.8 The Compliance Officer has a duty to ensure the following: - (a) the reporting institution's compliance with the AML/CFT requirements; - (b) proper implementation of the AML/CFT policies and procedures; - (c) the appropriate AML/CFT procedures, including, CDD, record-keeping, on-going due diligence, reporting of suspicious transactions and combating the financing of terrorism are implemented effectively;
+- 23.4.3 For the purposes of Paragraph 23.4.2, "fit and proper" may include minimum criteria relating to: - (a) probity, personal integrity and reputation; and - (b) competency and capability. - 23.4.4 The Compliance Officer must have the necessary knowledge and expertise to effectively discharge his roles and responsibilities, including being informed of the latest developments in ML/TF techniques and the AML/CFT measures undertaken by the industry. - 23.4.5 Reporting institutions may encourage the Compliance Officer to pursue professional qualifications in AML/CFT so that they are able to carry their obligation effectively. - 23.4.6 Reporting institutions are required to ensure that the roles and responsibilities of the Compliance Officer are clearly defined and documented. - 23.4.7 The Compliance Officer has a duty to ensure the following: - (a) the reporting institution's compliance with the AML/CFT requirements; - (b) proper implementation of the AML/CFT policies; - (c) the appropriate AML/CFT procedures, including CDD, record keeping, on-going due diligence, reporting of suspicious transactions and combating the financing of terrorism, are implemented effectively; - (d) the AML/CFT mechanism is regularly assessed to ensure that it is effective and sufficient to address any change in ML/TF trends; - the channel of communication from the respective employees to the branch or subsidiary compliance officer and subsequently to the Compliance Officer is secured and that information is kept confidential;

-- (d) the AML/CFT mechanism is regularly assessed to ensure that it is effective and sufficient to address any change in ML/TF trends; - (e) the channel of communication from the respective employees to the branch or subsidiary compliance officer and subsequently to the Compliance Officer is secured and that information is kept confidential; - (f) all employees are aware of the reporting institution's AML/CFT measures, including policies, control mechanism and the channel of reporting; - (g) internal generated suspicious transaction reports by the branch or subsidiary compliance officers are appropriately evaluated before submission to the Financial Intelligence and Enforcement Department, Bank Negara Malaysia and AML Compliance Unit of Labuan FSA; and - (h) the identification of ML/TF risks associated with new products or services or arising from the reporting institution's operational changes, including the introduction of new technology and processes. - 27.4.9 Reporting institutions are required to inform, in writing, the Financial Intelligence and Enforcement Department, Bank Negara Malaysia and AML Compliance Unit of Labuan FSA within ten working days, on the appointment or change in the appointment of the Compliance Officer, including such details as the name, designation, office address, office telephone number, fax number, e-mail address and such other information as may be required. - 27.4.10 The Compliance Officer or any designated person as Compliance Officer needs to ensure and check any latest information or announcement in relation to AML Compliance on Labuan FSA website on frequent basis.
+- (f) all employees are aware of the reporting institution's AML/CFT measures, including policies, control mechanism and the channel of reporting; - (g) internal generated suspicious transaction reports by the branch or subsidiary compliance officers are appropriately evaluated before submission to the Financial Intelligence and Enforcement Department, Bank Negara Malaysia and Anti-Money Laundering Compliance Unit, Labuan FSA; and - (h) the identification of ML/TF risks associated with new products or services or arising from the reporting institution's operational changes, including the introduction of new technology and processes. - 23.4.8 Reporting institutions are required to inform, in writing, the Financial Intelligence and Enforcement Department, Bank Negara Malaysia and Anti-Money Laundering Compliance Unit, Labuan FSA within ten working days on the appointment or change in the appointment of the Compliance Officer, including such details as the name, designation, office address, office telephone number, fax number, e-mail address and such other information as may be required by the Bank Negara Malaysia and Labuan FSA. - 23.4.9 The Compliance Officer or any designated person as Compliance Officer needs to ensure and check any latest information or announcement specifically on AML Compliance on Labuan FSA website on frequent basis.
 The person also responsible to take necessary action (if any) within reasonable time.

-27.5 Employee Screening Procedures
+23.5 Employee Screening Procedures

-- 27.5.1 The screening procedures shall apply upon hiring the employee and throughout the course of employment. - 27.5.2 Reporting institutions are required to establish an employee assessment system that is commensurate with the size of operations and risk exposure of reporting institutions to ML/TF. - 27.5.3 The employee assessment system shall include an evaluation of an employee's personal information, including criminal records, employment and financial history.
+- 23.5.1 The screening procedures shall apply upon hiring the employee and throughout the course of employment. - 23.5.2 Reporting institutions are required to establish an employee assessment system that is commensurate with the size of operations and risk exposure of reporting institutions to ML/TF. - 23.5.3 The employee assessment system shall include an evaluation of an employee's personal information, including criminal records, employment and financial history.

-27.6 Employee Training and Awareness Programmes
+23.6 Employee Training and Awareness Programmes